bytesatwork/bytewiki/docs/source/support.rst

 At bytesatwork, we are committed to providing excellent support for all our users.
-If you have any questions or encounter any issues while using our products or services, please don't hesitate to reach out to our support team.
+If you have any questions or encounter any issues while using our products or services, please do not hesitate to reach out to our support team.

 For assistance, please contact us at:
 `support@bytesatwork.ch <mailto:support@bytesatwork.ch>`_